Chinatsu Akasaki

 Chinatsu Akasaki (赤﨑 千夏, Akasaki Chinatsu) is a Japanese voice actress affiliated with 81 Produce.
+She voiced Falulu and Chanko in PriPara.

 Early life

 Akasaki graduated from Kagoshima Prefectural Kinkōwan High School.
 She aspired to be a voice actress since the fifth and sixth grade.
 In junior high school, she belonged to the basketball club and the broadcasting club.
 At Kinkōwan High School, she belonged to the local civic troupe "Ibuki", because there was no club drama in high school.

 After graduating high school, she entered Tokyo Gakugei University.
 She studied Italian as a second foreign language.

 Career

 Akasaki won the Nippon Cultural Broadcasting Award, 81 Produce Award, and Alchemist Award on Voice Newtype Summer Audition.

 In October 2008, she went to 81 Actor's Studio as an award privilege of 81 Produce Award.
 She graduated from training school in October 2009 and became a member of 81 Produce in April 2010.

 Personal life

 Akasaki officially announced her marriage on her Twitter account.
 She had a first son on August 10, 2020.
 She had a second son on September 30, 2023.